On this page you'll learn the steps for developing an Adyen for Platforms integration and for taking your integration live.

 - Create business lines (Conditional)

-For additional financial products, such as business accounts or the partner model setup, create business lines.
+For additional financial products, such as business bank accounts or the platform setup, create business lines.

 - Create account holders.